If you enjoy learning about Suffolk’s rich history, you may also be interested in our guide to English Heritage in Suffolk.

 Bure Valley offers excellent opportunities for those who enjoy walking and cycling.
 Walkers can join any of the Bure Valley Railway’s scheduled services.
 There are also intermediate stations at Brampton, Buxton and Coltishall for those walkers not able to walk the full nine miles between Aylsham and Wroxham.
 Cycles can be carried aboard scheduled Bure Valley Railway services, at a maximum single journey rate of £3.00 per cycle (subject to availability of space – please check beforehand).
 This means that you now have the option of walking or cycling in one direction and catching the train back.

 Along with it’s standard carriage fleet, there are also six specially designed coaches which can carry wheelchairs easily.
 Each has a special seating arrangement plus double doors on both sides and detachable ramps.
-The Bure Valley Railway is proud to be probably the first railway of any sort in the region to provide six carriages in which wheelchair-bound people of any age can be accommodated in comfort and security, along with their fellow passengers, friends and family.
+The Bure Valley Railway is proud to be probably the first railway of any sort in the region to provide six carriages in which wheelchair users can be accommodated in comfort and security, along with their fellow passengers, friends and family.

 Mid-Suffolk Light Railway